SpoilerRules/KotlinizedMCP/README.md

 Yes, Evanescent, also known as KotlinizedMCP, is a modernized version of decompiled MCP (Mod Coder Pack) 1.8.9.

 #### Can I use other JVM languages, such as Scala, for development?
 Yes, you can use any JVM languages to work on Evanescent.
-However, please note that we primarily accept contributions in Kotlin/JVM, as this project is named "KotlinizedMCP."
+However, please note that we primarily accept contributions in Kotlin/JVM, as this project is named "KotlinizedMCP".

 ## In-built Features